bluescan/tacent/Modules/Image/Contrib/LibPNG/Readme_BuildLibPNG.txt

 Download linpng official src code from sourceforge.
+Download one of the compressed tar files.
+Something like libpng-1.6.42.tar.gz

 Windows:
 ========
-Download the .zip with windows line endings.
-Something like lpng1637.zip Open the vsstudio sln in vstudio directory.
+Open the vsstudio sln in vstudio directory.o
 Add x64 architecture.
-Select Release_Library (uses the Multithreaded non-dll libs. /MT) You may need to disable one of the switch warnings.
-Turn off /GL (whole prog opt in compiler settings) Turn off /LTCG (link time code gen, in librarian)
+Select Release_Library (uses the Multithreaded non-dll libs. /MT) Turn off /GL (whole prog opt in compiler settings) Turn off /LTCG (link time code gen, in librarian)
-Add ;5045 in advanced compiler warnings to disable.
-ZLIB: Get from sorceforge and put in folder 'zlib' sibling to the main libpng folder.

 Look for the .lib files in vstudio/x64/Release Library

 Linux:
 ------
-Download one of the compressed tar file.
-Something like libpng-1.6.37.tar.gz Configure in Linux does not like windows line endings.
+You can build from WSL Ubuntu in Windows.
+Just go into the /mnt/c folder.
 	ZLIB:
 	   apt install zlib1g
 	   apt install zlib1g-dev